 Drip edges tend to have a more prominent appearance.
 It is typically visible along the roof’s edge, underneath the shingles, providing an aesthetic look.

 The gutter apron is usually less visible since it is installed beneath the shingles and behind the gutters.
 Its main purpose is to provide functionality rather than aesthetic appeal.
+According to Family Handyman, gutter aprons are essential for water management but do not contribute much to the roof’s appearance.
+Go for a drip edge selection if you want a noticeable appearance.

 Go for a drip edge selection if you want a noticeable appearance.